Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 ### old grant resources removal
 Following the [announcement](https://github.com/Snowflake-Labs/terraform-provider-snowflake/discussions/2736) we have removed the old grant resources.
 The two resources [snowflake_role_ownership_grant](https://registry.terraform.io/providers/Snowflake-Labs/snowflake/latest/docs/resources/role_ownership_grant) and [snowflake_user_ownership_grant](https://registry.terraform.io/providers/Snowflake-Labs/snowflake/latest/docs/resources/user_ownership_grant) were not listed in the announcement, but they were also marked as deprecated ones.
 We are removing them too to conclude the grants redesign saga.

+### *(new feature)* refactored snowflake_network_policy resource

+No migration required.

+New behavior:
+- `name` is no longer marked as ForceNew parameter.
+When changed, now it will perform ALTER RENAME operation, instead of re-creating with the new name.
+- Additional validation was added to `blocked_ip_list` to inform about specifying `0.0.0.0/0` ip.
+More details in the [official documentation](https://docs.snowflake.com/en/sql-reference/sql/create-network-policy#usage-notes).

+New fields:
+- `show_output` and `describe_output` added to hold the results returned by `SHOW` and `DESCRIBE` commands.

+### *(new feature)* snowflake_network_policies datasource

+Added a new datasource enabling querying and filtering network policies.
+Notes:
+- all results are stored in `network_policies` field.
+- `like` field enables filtering.
+- SHOW NETWORK POLICIES output is enclosed in `show_output` field inside `network_policies`.
+- Output from **DESC NETWORK POLICY** (which can be turned off by declaring `with_describe = false`, **it's turned on by default**) is enclosed in `describe_output` field inside `network_policies`.
+  The additional parameters call **DESC NETWORK POLICY** (with `with_describe` turned on) **per network policy** returned by **SHOW NETWORK POLICIES**.
+  It's important to limit the records and calls to Snowflake to the minimum.
+That's why we recommend assessing which information you need from the data source and then providing strong filters and turning off additional fields for better plan performance.

 ### *(new feature)* snowflake_security_integrations datasource
 Added a new datasource enabling querying and filtering all types of security integrations.
 Notes:
 - all results are stored in `security_integrations` field.